 |

-Presence/absence surveys and assessment of population distribution and age structure in streams in central and eastern Oregon, including Willamette River, Middle Fork Willamette, Thomas Creek, Tualatin River, Gales Creek, Tryon Creek, Columbia Slough, Sandy River, Crystal Springs Creek, Johnson Creek, and Middle Fork John Day for clients including Port of Portland, Johnson Creek Watershed Council, and Willamette Riverkeeper.
+Presence/absence surveys and assessment of population distribution and age structure in streams in Washington and Oregon, including Willamette River, Middle Fork Willamette, Thomas Creek, Tualatin River, Gales Creek, Tryon Creek, Columbia Slough, Sandy River, Crystal Springs Creek, Johnson Creek, Little North Santiam, Middle Fork John Day, and Snoqualmie for clients including Port of Portland, Johnson Creek Watershed Council, Willamette Riverkeeper, and the Stillaguamish Tribe.

 |